How to Fix a Garbage Disposal That's Not Working

 Fix Flywheel and Impeller Jams

-If the garbage disposal won't grind, but the motor makes a humming sound when you flip the switch, it indicates that the impeller or inner flywheel is jammed.
-This can burn out the disposal's motor unless the reset button or circuit breaker shuts things off.
+If the garbage disposal won't grind but the motor hums when you flip the switch, the impeller or inner flywheel is likely jammed.
+A jam usually occurs between the impeller(s) and the shredder ring inside the disposal, which can burn out the disposal's motor.
+Try the reset button; if that doesn't work, follow the next steps.

-5. Run some tap water into the disposal and quickly flip the switch on and off for a short burst.
-Turn it on and off again quickly.
-This should spin the flywheel and cause any dislodged debris to be washed down the drain.
+3. After removing an obstruction, restore power to the disposal and push the reset button on the unit to reset the internal circuit breaker.
+Run tap water into the disposal and flip the switch on and off, as this should spin the flywheel and cause any dislodged debris to be washed down the drain.

 Garbage Disposal Draining Slowly